South Africa Tour – Mandela’s Legacy

 Mining politics, underground, Soweto

 Breakfast at a platinum or gold mine, possibility of going underground.
 An explanation of how South Africa’s extraordinary mineral and metal resource wealth was laid down over billions of years, how long it will last and how difficult it is to get out of the ground.
-Mining guru Mike Solomon will examine resource taxation; from nationalisation to windfall and a wealth tax.
-In Soweto we visit the Hector Petersen memorial, Winnie Mandela’s home, a school and Regina Mundi, a famous church that provided shelter during apartheid.
+Later we head to Soweto; we visit the Hector Petersen memorial, Winnie Mandela’s home, a school and Regina Mundi, a famous church that provided shelter during apartheid.
 Dinner in Soweto.

 Day Seven – Cape Town

 Fly to Cape Town: Parliament, Mayor, Khayalitsha Flight to CT, South African Airways.
-SA 333 depart Johannesburg OR Tambo (JNB) 12h00 arrive Cape Town (CPT) 14h10 to Cape Town.
 Flights are not included in the price as we are a land-only tour operator.
 We can help you with the booking process.

-Meeting with former President F W de Klerk’s foundation, scheduled visit to Premier Helen Zille and Mayor Patricia de Lille.
+Meeting with former President F W de Klerk’s foundation, scheduled visit to meet senior members of the Democratic Alliance, which governs the Western Cape and is the main party in opposition.
 Tour of Parliament.
 Dinner in Cape Town’s biggest township, Khayalitsha, with ANC leaders.

 Day Eight – Hout Bay